zeromq/netmq/docs/poller.md

 </p>

 See how we did not get any output for the "Hello Again" message we attempted to send.
-This is due to the <code>ResponseSocket</code> being removed from the <code>Poller</code> earlier.
+This is due to the `ResponseSocket` being removed from the `Poller` earlier.

 ## Timer(s)

-Another thing the Poller allows is to add/remove <code>NetMQTimer</code> instances, which you may do using the <code>AddTimer(..) / RemoveTimer(..)</code> methods.
+Another thing the Poller allows is to add/remove `NetMQTimer` instances, which you may do using the `AddTimer(..) / RemoveTimer(..)` methods.

-Where the added timers get called back the <code>Poller</code>.
-Here is a simple example that adds a <code>NetMQTimer</code> which expects to wait for 5 Seconds.
-The <code>NetMQTimer</code> instance is added to the <code>Poller</code>, which internally calls the <code>NetMQTimer.Elapsed</code> event handler callback delegates.
+Where the added timers get called back the `Poller`.
+Here is a simple example that adds a `NetMQTimer` which expects to wait for 5 Seconds.
+The `NetMQTimer` instance is added to the `Poller`, which internally calls the `NetMQTimer.Elapsed` event handler callback delegates.

     using System;
     using System.Collections.Generic;